-FOR LOS ANGELES CITY PLANNING DEPARTMENT STAFF USE ONLY Proposed Demolitions and Conversions in the Coastal Zone MELLO ACT COMPLIANCE REVIEW WORKSHEET
+FOR LOS ANGELES CITY PLANNING DEPARTMENT STAFF USE ONLY

+Proposed Demolitions and Conversions in the Coastal Zone

+MELLO ACT COMPLIANCE REVIEW WORKSHEET

-Type of Application: Application Number: Address: Project Description: QUESTION YES NO 1.
-Will residential structures be demolished or converted for purposes of a nonresidential use?
+ype of Application: Application Number: Address: Project Description: QUESTION YES NO 1.
+Will residential structures be demolished or converted for purpos residential use?
 If "yes," go to question #2.
-If "no," skip to question #4.
-2. Is the proposed non-residential use Coastal-Dependent?
-If "yes," skip to question #4.
-If "no," go to question #3.
-3. Is a residential use feasible at this location?
-If "no," go to question #4.
-If "yes," stop.
-The Application to demolish or convert residential structures for purposes of a non-residential use is denied.
-4.)
-Are any Affordable Existing Residential Units proposed for Demolition or Conversion?
-(Refer the Applicant to the Los Angeles Housing Department.)
-If "yes," record the number of identified Affordable Existing Residential Units in the "yes" box, and go to question#5.
-If "no," record a "zero" in the "no" box and stop.
-The provision of Affordable Replacement Units is not required.
-5. Is the Application for Coastal-Dependent or Coastal-Related non-residential uses?
-Are these non-residential uses consistent with the Land Use Plan of a certified Local Coastal Program?
-If the answer to both questions is "yes," skip to question #8.
-If the answer to either question is "no," go to question #6.
-6. Are 11 or more Residential Units proposed for Demolition or Conversion?
-If "no," go to question #7.
-If "yes," all Affordable Existing Residential Units recorded in question #4 must be replaced.
-7. Are any Affordable Existing Residential Units in one-family or two-family dwellings?
-If "yes," go to guestion #8.
-If "no," all Affordable Existing Residential Units recorded in question #4 must be replaced. (if no $\pm 60$ to $\pm 8$ 8.
-Is it infeasible for the Applicant to replace any of the Affordable Existing Residential Units identified by answers to questions #5 and #7?
-If "yes," how many?
-Record this number in the "yes" box and subtract it from the number recorded in question #4.
+If "no," skip to question 2.
+Is the proposed non-residential use Coastal-Dependent?
+If "yes," ski #4.
+If "no," go to question #3. ip to question 3.
+Is a residential use feasible at this location?
+If "no," go to question stop.
+The Application to demolish or convert residential structures fo a non-residential use is denied.
+4. Are any Affordable Existing Residential Units proposed for D Conversion?
+(Refer the Applicant to the Los Angeles Housing Departm record the number of identified Affordable Existing Residential Units box, and go to question#5.
+If "no," record a "zero" in the "no" box a provision of Affordable Replacement Units is not required. nent.)
+If "yes," s in the "yes" . , 5.
+Is the Application for Coastal-Dependent or Coastal-Related non-resi Are these non-residential uses consistent with the Land Use Plan of a c Coastal Program?
+If the answer to both questions is "yes," skip to question to either question is "no," go to question #6. ertified Local 6.
+Are 11 or more Residential Units proposed for Demolition or Convers go to question #7.
+If "yes," all Affordable Existing Residential Units question #4 must be replaced.
+7. Are any Affordable Existing Residential Units in one-family of dwellings?
+If "yes," go to question #8.
+If "no," all Affordable Existing Units recorded in question #4 must be replaced. ( ) $+ + + + + + + + + + + + + + + + + + $ g Residential 8.
+Is it infeasible for the Applicant to replace any of the Afforda Residential Units identified by answers to questions #5 and #7?
+If "yes, Record this number in the "yes" box and subtract it from the number question #4.
 Record the result below.
-This is the total number of required Affordable Replacement Units.
-If "no," it's feasible for the Applicant to replace all Affordable Existing Residential Units proposed for Demolition or Conversion.
-Record a "zero" in the "no" box.
-Record the number recorded in question #4 below.
-This is the total number of required Affordable Replacement Units.
+This is the total number Affordable Replacement Units.
+If "no," it's feasible for the Applicant Affordable Existing Residential Units proposed for Demolition or Record a "zero" in the "no" box.
+Record the number recorded in question that the total number of required Affordable Replacement Units. "how many? r recorded in r of required to replace all Conversion.
 Total Number of Required Affordable Replacement Units: Completed By: Date: